Frydag: German Order

 In 1445, Johann Frydag zu Talberg (zu meaning resident at) was one of the knights who assisted Dietrich II. von Moers Archbishop of Cologne in the Soest Feud.
 The archbishop and some of his knights, including Johann Frydag, were taken prisoner during the campaign.
 To gain their release, they bought their freedom with 32,000 gold florins.
 But this did not deter Dietrich from further battle as in the following year of 1446, along several other nobles, he sent a feudal letter (dispute) to Duke Reinold von Geldern.

 The brothers Andreas Frydag and Johann Frydag from Löringhoff moved to Prussia in the middle of the 15th century to assist the Teutonic Order in its wars against the poles.
 Johann Frydag joined the Teutonic Order.
 His courage and valour combined with his intellect, earned him the post of army commander of the Livonian Order, a position he held for 37 years.
 In 1489, after appointing Wolter von Plettenberg, the Country Marshall (Landmeister) in 1491, he was able to end the 200-year civil war in Terra Mariana.
 This resulted in a period of cultural prosperity and peace that existed until 1561.
 His brother Andreas became a merchant and a father.
-The third brother, Melchior (* 1466) is the common progenitor of the line in Prussia in the provinces of the Mark and Münster.
+The third brother, Melchior (b.
+1466) is the common progenitor of the line in Prussia in the provinces of the Mark and Münster.

-The existence of German-Baltic and German-Baltic branch of the family that existed for many centuries, i.e., in the original home of settled lines and the descendants of mostly younger sons, who had already emigrated to the State of the Teutonic Order and settled there, is also recorded in other noble families, the Vietinghoff, the Korff, the Wenge/Lambsdorff, the Grotthuß/Grothaus(en) or the Waldburg-Capustigall families.
+The existence of German-Baltic and German-Baltic branch of the family that existed for many centuries, i.e., in the original home of settled lines and the descendants of mostly younger sons, who had already emigrated to the State of the Teutonic Order and settled there, is also recorded in other noble families, the Vietinghoff, the Korff, the Wenge/Lambsdorff, the Grotthuß/Grothaus or the Waldburg-Capustigall families.

 East Frisian line to Gödens

 With the brothers Franz and Bertold, the family divided in the middle of the 16th century into the East Frisian and Westphalian line.

-Franz Frydag (1555-1606) married Almuth von Olden-Bockum, Almuth Boing and heiress of Gödens's daughter.
+Franz Frydag (1555-1606) married Almuth von Olden-Bockum, Almuth Boing's daughter, heiress of the Lordship of Gödens (now Sande).
 So the family received the glorious Gödens and Uiterstewehr castles in East Frisia in 1574.
-He was a founder of several lines, of which one was raised soon after in baronial and Ducal status, but ceased in 1746.
+He was a founder of several lines, of which one was raised soon after in baronial and ducal status, but ceased in 1746.

 Franz held the position of a court judge in Aurich, after he had received the approval for the establishment of a Court of Justice by Count Johan II of East Frisia (1590).
 When he died, he left behind a daughter Margaret, who was married and had four sons, of whom the oldest Oldenbockum, which was his mother's surname as his baptismal name (a usage that was frequent in northern Germany).
 He died during the Siege of Rees (1602).
 Other sons were Haro (1578-1637) and Melchior Ernst (1579-1641), who shared the lordship of the Gödens and Uiterstewehr lines and thus were heirs too two further family lines.